avilum/waycup/README.md

 ./client.sh

 ```
+### Use Cases:
+1. Hide services from security scanners (Shodan, Censys, nmap, zmap) and hackers (port scanning and fingerprint fails).
+2. Keep your server a secret while it listens to www facing ports.
+It's like a black hole.
+2. Expose a service's functionality on a port only to clients with a pre-shared secret, without modifying the application layer or managing users.
+4. Copy/Paste where you don't want to configure a proxy like nginx.
+Also, it's easy to fingerprint nginx.
+This is a copy/paste solution with almost no dependencies.

+### Less secure (but nice) use cases:
+1. Use as an API for remote calls on a machine (run a generic script)
+2. When SSH is not (or can't be) installed - pure reverse bash shell.
+3. Pentesting and Red Teams.

 ## How it works:
 It wraps your appliction with a "black hole" that swallows automatic crawlers and bots, thus leaving your assets "anonymous" and making cyber attacks on your assets more complex.